 - Persuading each customer to buy more profitable products

 All four of these increase your revenue and profit.
-Let me encourage you to focus on the first which is to acquire more customers.
+But focus on the first which is to acquire more customers.
 Why?
-Because by acquiring more customers you increase your customer base and your revenues then come from a larger base.
+Because by gaining more customers you increase your customer base and your revenues then come from a larger base.

-How can you the basics of marketing to acquire more customers?
+How can you use the basics of marketing to acquire more customers?

-- Spend time researching and create a strategic marketing plan.
+- Spend time researching and creating a strategic marketing plan.